hanegraaff/stock-advisor-software/README.md

 |[Dispersion in Analysts’ Target Prices and Stock Returns](doc/Dispersion-Analysts-Target-Prices-Stock-Returns.pdf)|Hongrui Feng Shu Yan|
 |[The predictive power of analyst price target and its dispersion](doc/Predictive-Power-Analyst-Price-Target-Dispersion.pdf)|Heng(Emily) Wang, Shu Yan|

-They suggest, among other things, that when taken individually or even on average, analyst price targets are not a good predictor of returns, but relative agreement or disagreement is.
+They suggest, among other things, that when taken individually or even on average, analyst price targets are not a good predictor of returns, but the degree of agreement/disagreement is.

 This repo is part of the Stock Advisor project found here:

 https://github.com/hanegraaff/stock-advisor-main-project

 ## Algorithm Description
-After reading a list of ticker symbols, the algorithm ranks them into deciles, with the lowest decile containing stocks with the highest level of analyst price agreement, and the highest decile containing stocks with the lowest price agreement.
+The algorithm reads a list of ticker symbols and downloads various financial data points.
+It then ranks each security into deciles, with the lowest decile containing stocks with the highest level of analyst price agreement and the highest decile containing stocks with the lowest price agreement.
+It then sorts each decile by expected returns, and returns a subset of the list.
+The number of securities that are returned are specified in the command using the ```-output-size``` option.

-Next, the steps are outlined
+These are the specific steps:

 1) Download financial data for each symbol:
     - Current Price
     - Analyst price forecast average
     - Analyst price forecast standard deviation
+    - Analyst price forecast count (i.e. total forecasts)
-2) Convert the standard deviation into a percentage from the mean.
+2) Normalize the standard deviation by converting it into a relative percentage.
 3) Rank the portfolio by this percentage and sort into deciles.
-4) Select a portfolio from the last decile.
+4) Select a subset from the last decile.
 This will return stocks with the largest level of disagreement.

 ## Financial Data
 This program relies on financial data to perform its calculations, specifically it requires current and historical pricing information as well as analyst target price predictions.
 This data is sourced from Intrinio, though other providers could be used.

-Intrinio offers free access to their sandbox, which gives developers access to a limited dataset comprising of roughly 30 stocks.
-The results presented here are based on that.
-A paid subscription would allow access to a much larger universe of stocks.
+Intrinio offers free access to their sandbox, which gives developers access to a limited dataset comprising of the DOW30, and the results presented here are based on that list.
+A paid subscription allows access to a much larger universe of stocks.

-## Release Notes (v0.6)
+## Release Notes (v0.7)
-This is an early version with limited functionality.
+This is an initial version that offers the following features

-* Generate portfolio recommendation given a list of ticker symbols.
+* Ability to rank securities and generate recommendation.
 * Local caching of financial data
 * Back testing capability
-* Dockerized application
+* Ability to run inside a Docker container
-* Integrate into Stock Advisor Infrastructure
+* Integrate into Stock Advisor Infrastructure, specifically ECS.

 ## Prerequisites
 ### API Keys